 Shorakkopoch Rock

 Though the rock itself had no significant purpose, it does mark this site as important cultural land for the Lenape.
 Located in Inwood Hill Park, the stone commemorates the area where many Lenape would live seasonally when fishing opportunities were more abundant.
-Many artifacts have been found at the sight, including tools, pottery, and weapons.
+Historians found many artifacts over the years, including tools, pottery, and weapons.

 Governors Island